 All students are required to attend school each day school is in session.
-For grades K-6, attendance is taken promptly at 8:00AM and again in the afternoon.
+For grades 7-12, attendance is taken each period throughout the day.
 When a student is absent, it is the responsibility of the parent/legal guardian to notify the school by calling the appropriate school attendance phone number listed below.
 Parents/legal guardians must notify the school within 24 hours of the absence in order for the absence to be considered "excused."
 The attendance voicemail is available 24 hours per day.
 Sending an email directly to a student's teacher will not be considered proper notice.
 Failure to provide timely notice to the school will result in the absence being coded as "unexcused."